ashychiu/whats-dinner-tonight/README.md

 #### Description

 The purpose of this project is to participate a mini-hackathon to showcase what I have learned so far 5 weeks into Brainstation's Web Development Bootcamp.
-Including HTML by using BEM, CSS by using SASS & flex box, JavaScript DOM manipulation, addEventListener and API request by using axios.
+Including Responsive design with HTML by using BEM, CSS by using SASS & flex box, JavaScript DOM manipulation, addEventListener and API request by using axios.

 #### Background